MABiuS1/yakkaw_dashboard/README.md

 go mod tidy
 ```

-### Configure Environment Variables
+### Configure Backend Environment Variables
-Create a `.env` file in the project root and set the following variables:
+Create a `.env` file inside `backend/` (or export the variables in your shell) and set the following values:
 ```env
 DB_HOST=localhost
 DB_PORT=5432